 Since the beginning of 2018, Refugee Rescue has directly assisted over 2500 people arriving to Lesvos by sea, over half of which we were women and children.
 The last few months have been the busiest we have experienced since the implementation of the EU-Turkey deal in 2016.
 As long as there is no option of safe and legal passage to Europe, people will continue risking their lives unnecessarily, forced to take what is now one of the world's most perilous migratory routes in search of refuge.

 Refugee Rescue is a humanitarian Search and Rescue organisation in the region.
 Our rescue boat "MoChara" and crew are on call 24/7, ready to respond in the event of an emergency, day or night.
-From rescuing people abandoned at the foot of inaccessible cliffs, to intercepting fragile dinghies and guiding them to safe landing zones, to facilitating transfers with authority vessels: our work on land and sea seeks to make this perilous crossing a little less dangerous for those seeking refuge.
+From rescuing people abandoned at the foot of inaccessible cliffs, to intercepting fragile dinghies and guiding them to safe landing zones, to facilitating transfers with authority vessels: our work seeks to make this perilous crossing a little less dangerous for those seeking refuge.

 Much of the work we do is preventative, identifying and intervening in high-risk situations, before they have the chance to develop into catastrophic mass casualty events.
 We have a trained Search and Rescue team who ensure that people make it to land safely.